-36. Tramway overhead line electrification (OLE): Tramway OLE shares many of the same issues as the mainline railway system.
+37. Tramway overhead line electrification (OLE): Tramway OLE shares many of the same issues as the mainline railway system.
 There are additional risks in the tramway context given that they run in streets to which the public have access and run close to and under buildings.
 This can give increased risk of contact with road vehicles, construction work and maintenance such as window cleaning.
+Additionally where tramway overhead line becomes dislodged and drops below its normal height this will not be detected unless it contacts the running rails or other bonded tramway structures; low hanging wires are a risk to the public.